SummaryRead the full fact sheet

 Contraceptive limitations for DES daughters

-Some of the problems include:
+Some of the contraceptive problems DES daughters may experience include:

-- Natural family planning – heavy vaginal discharge might make it more difficult to interpret your cervical mucus for fertile and infertile days
+- natural family planning – heavy vaginal discharge might make it more difficult to interpret your cervical mucus for fertile and infertile days

 DES daughters can choose other contraceptive methods such as:

-- The pill – the combined pill contains oestrogen, but there are no reported problems specific to DES
+- the pill – the combined pill contains oestrogen, but there are no reported problems specific to DES

-- Other hormone treatments such as Depo-Provera injections and the high-hormone-dose ‘morning after pill’ – these may be used if appropriate and necessary
+- other hormone treatments such as Depo-Provera injections and the high-hormone-dose ‘morning after pill’ – these may be used if appropriate and necessary

-- The ‘mini-pill’ (progestogen only) – there are no problems with DES
+- the ‘mini-pill’ (progestogen only) – there are no problems with DES

-- Diaphragm and spermicide.
+- diaphragm and spermicide.